???

 HISTORY

 Heberville, named after Heber C. Kimball, was founded in January 1858 when Joseph Horne and his companions were sent to establish a cotton farm along the southeast side of the Virgin River.
-They built a dam and raised cotton and molasses.
+The cotton grown in Washington had not germinated properly due to the alkali soil and Brigham Young wanted to do some further experimentation before launching a full-scale cotton growing initiative.

 The second year they added corn and sugar cane to their crops.
-But storms destroyed their dam and irrigation ditches, so the community was abandoned.
+But storms destroyed their dam and irrigation ditches.
+The people became discouraged and the community was abandoned.

-Under the direction of Erastus Snow, the community was reestablised in 1863 as a cooperative farming community.
+Under the direction of Erastus Snow, the community was reestablished in 1863 as a cooperative farming community.
 This try only last four years before the community was abandoned again.

 Brigham Young changed the name of the community to Price City in 1874.
 He instituted the Price City United Order there with Milo Andrus as its superintendent and Patrick H. McGuire as secretary.
 The organization only existed from 1876 to 1877 before its dissolution and the winding up of its business.